MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        3 │
     =#

-In this notation, indices are in the first column and values are in the second column.
-Hence, the 3rd item in the output is `3`.
+Observe that `Hello` pipeline produces a *singular* value, while the `Range(3)` pipeline is *plural*.
+In the output notation for plural knots, indices are in the first column with values in remaining columns.

 ### Composition & Identity